Crawshay Frost

 o Information and reminiscences about Mr Frost and his ancestors continue to surface

-*** Mr Frost`s collection of WW-1 photographs would appear to have been donated to the Imperial War Museum in relatively recent years, and Mr H. Crawshay Frost ephemera was offered at auctioned in 2021.
-These were probably donated by a member of his wider family.
-The Goldhanger History Group would be very keen to establish contact with members of the family through...
+*** Mr Frost`s collection of WW-1 photographs would appear to have been donated to the Imperial War Museum in relatively recent years, and a Mr H. Crawshay Frost’s ephemera was offered at auctioned in 2021.
+These were most probably donated by members of his wider family and the Goldhanger History Group would be very keen to establish contact with members of the family through...

 david<at>churchside1<dot> plus<dot>com